itchio/zopf/README.md

 })
 ```

-The first difference, you don't need to call `t.end()`.
-This is no problem
+You don't need to call `t.end()`.

-for synchronous tests.
-For async tests, you need to return a promise.
-If it
-resolves, the test will pass, if it rejects, the test will fail.
-Anything
-thrown in the test body is treated as a rejection.
+If you return a Promise, the test will be async and will pass if no assertion
+fail and the promise resolves.

+If you return something else, the test will end there.

-The second difference is, the context, `t`, is augmented with a [sinon][]
+The context, `t`, is augmented with a [sinon][] sandbox that lets you create
-sandbox that lets you create spies, stubs and mocks, and verifies all of them
-at the end of the test.
+spies, stubs and mocks, and verifies all of them at the end of the test.

 ```javascript
 import test from 'zopf'